robertzk/rfinance17-notes/random-ideas.md

 Based off Szilard Pafka's [no bullshit data science talk](https://github.com/robertzk/rfinance17-notes/blob/master/nobullshit.md).
-Very similar to [Twitter's paper](http://www.umiacs.umd.edu/~jimmylin/publications/Lin_Kolcz_SIGMOD2012.pdf). add twitter papr
+Very similar to [Twitter's paper](http://www.umiacs.umd.edu/~jimmylin/publications/Lin_Kolcz_SIGMOD2012.pdf). add twitter paper
 * Define a "report and visualization" engine and grammar using controllers and resources.
-* Use that engine to
+* Use that engine to replicate Twitter + Szilard's analysis
+* Export results as fancy reports, plots, etc. and get invited as a key note speaker to [R finance](http://www.rinfinance.com/)!

 "It takes a big man to admit his data is small" - Hadley Wickhan @jcheng "It's not always the size that matters ;)" - Szilard Pafka